ademant/farming/README.txt

   farming_tool_billhook (based on svg by Henrysalome on wikimedia) farming_sugerbeet (based on farming_beetroot) farming_blackberry (based on farming_blueberry)
-  farming_strawberry (based on farming_raspberry)
-  farming_strawberry_seed (based on gif from Nicke L on wikimedia) farming_raspberry_seed (based on jpg from AlbertCahalan on wikimedia)
+  farming_blackberry_seed (based on jpg from AlbertCahalan on wikimedia) farming_blueberry_seed (based on jpg from Bateau ivre on wikimedia) farming_strawberry (based on farming_raspberry) farming_strawberry_seed (based on gif from Nicke L on wikimedia) farming_raspberry_seed (based on jpg from AlbertCahalan on wikimedia)